in

 What Color Of House Goes With A Green Tin Roof?

 A green tin roof can deliver a rustic vibe to a dramatic appeal, depending on the color of the house exterior you choose.
-Neutral colors are the way to go for a safer and sure option.
+Neutral colors are the way to go for a safer and sure option for a striking curb appeal.

 Cream